impactorbitco/handbook-main/content/ims/policies/HR/Driving for Work Policy.md

 Company Vehicles:

-Vehicles provided by Green Orbit Digital for work purposes must be used solely for business-related travel.
+Vehicles provided by Impact Orbit Creative Group for work purposes must be used solely for business-related travel.

 The company will ensure that all vehicles are serviced regularly, insured, and comply with legal safety standards.